kmhuynh/hugoblox-academic-cv/content/post/data-visualization/index.md

   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-Hugo Blox is designed to give technical content creators a seamless experience.
-You can focus on the content and Hugo Blox handles the rest.
+Effective data visualization is crucial for communicating research findings and complex ideas.
+Modern web technologies enable interactive and engaging visualizations that help readers understand your work.

-Use popular tools such as Plotly, Mermaid, and data frames.
+Popular tools include Plotly for interactive charts, Mermaid for diagrams, and data frames for tabular data.

 ## Charts

-Hugo Blox supports the popular [Plotly](https://plot.ly/) format for interactive data visualizations.
+You can create interactive data visualizations using the popular [Plotly](https://plot.ly/) format.
 With Plotly, you can design almost any kind of visualization you can imagine!

 Save your Plotly JSON in your page folder, for example `line-chart.json`, and then add the `{{</* chart data="line-chart" */>}}` shortcode where you would like the chart to appear.